North Central IPM Center 2023 Annual Report

 Building a Stronger IPM Community

 At the NCIPMC, we believe that a strong and thriving IPM community is one built on collaboration and inclusivity.
 We achieve this by building partnerships with stakeholders from diverse backgrounds, including state IPM programs, universities, farmers, researchers, and policymakers, to share resources and advance IPM practices.
-Additionally, we prioritize the inclusion of underrepresented groups, such as new farmers, non-English speakers, and youth, to ensure IPM benefits everyone.
-By supporting collaboration and inclusivity, we are driving a more equitable and representative IPM community that reflects the rich tapestry of our nation.

 2023 Funding Distribution